prajnak/syde522_project/assignment2.md

 This plot shows the performance of the denoising autoencoder at predicting a noiseless input using 256 neurons in the hidden layer

 ![regrr fit](noise_hl_256_rfit.png)

+### Conclusion
+It seems like denoising autoencoders are very useful for